Healthy Homes Assessment Normandale

 Normandale Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement to all Normandale and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement throughout Normandale and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be applied during the tenure of an apartment rental.
+• Property managers and landlords must keep records of their the conformance to all Healthy Homes Standard that apply or will be in force to your rental home.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

 From 1 July 2023